Emirates Game Changer Routes – New Routes Revealed!

 I have manage to master travelling free in business and first class in most cases through miles.

 While I acknowledge the exceptional experience they offer, I must say that the steep fees associated with securing a reward ticket is a factor that I find unappealing.
+If travelling on points you should always use a miles redemption calculator to ensure you are getting bang for your buck.
 This drawback often serves as a deterrent when comparing Emirates to other carriers such as Singapore Airlines.
-Nevertheless, if you ever get the chance to travel with them, use the above information to secure yourself the very best that Emirates has to offer.

 Don’t overlook a free stopover in Dubai with Emirates.
 It’s an unforgettable experience.